moinwiki/moin/docs/admin/configure.rst

         <link media="screen" href="http://wiki.example.org/static/green.css" title="Green Style" rel="alternate stylesheet" />
     {%- endmacro %}

-You can either just add some normal css stylesheet or add a choice of alternate stylesheets.
+You can either add some normal css stylesheet or add a choice of alternate stylesheets.

 See: